andyatkinson/presentations/railsconf2025/10_mistakes.md

 </div>

 ## ❌ Mistake #8—Speculative DB Design
-- Avoiding beneficial database constraints due to speculation about the future
+- Avoiding beneficial database constraints today due to speculation about the future
-- Casting doubt about the ability to evolve the schema design
+- Casting doubt on the technical ability to evolve the schema design
-- *Not* using data normalization practices by default, avoiding duplication
+- *Not* using data normalization good practices by default to avoid duplication
-- Avoiding *all* denormalization, even for cases like multi-tenancy<sup><a href="#footnote-3-1">16</a></sup>
+- Avoiding *all* use of denormalization, even for cases like multi-tenancy<sup><a href="#footnote-3-1">16</a></sup>

 <div class="corner-label">💵 Data bugs, high maintenance costs</div>